raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 For the normal DS operating mode, Anonymous and ClientSignature are the only relevant authentication types.
-The complete specification of DSAuthType and DSAuthBody can be found in Section XXX (TODO: Link to metadata minimal section).
+The complete specification of DSAuthType and DSAuthBody can be found in {{privacy-preserving-message-delivery}}.

 Before the DS performs the requested operation, it performs an authentication operation depending on the DSAuthType.